wessenstam/ts2019/xplay/xplay.rst

 Automatically Add Memory to a VM When A Constraint is Detected
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-How often have you been on-call, and got that alert or service ticket for a VM that was having High memory or CPU?
+How often have you been on-call, and got that alert or service ticket for a VM that had high memory or CPU usage?
 Chances are a lot, and generally during dinner, while you are out with family, or sleeping.

 What if you could use X-Play in Prism Pro to automatically take care of this for you when Prism Pro detected the constraint?